goinglikeatrainlol/Raven-B4-Config-Support/Documentation.md

 ```
 Pick one of the above, but dont put them both in since it will mess up everything!

-`shared.RavenB4Started` is very IMPORTANT to detect your making a config.
+`shared.RavenB4Started` is very IMPORTANT since it tells Raven B4 that your making a Config.
 (IF YOU DO NOT HAVE `shared.RavenB4Started` THE CONFIGS WON'T WORK!)

 ## Creating a Tab